Skip to main content

 }

 transaction_purpose_id → fetch from GET /v1/transaction-purposes?type=INDIVIDUAL or ?type=BUSINESS. occupation_id → fetch from GET /v1/occupations.
-Relationship values by account holder type: When account_holder.type is INDIVIDUAL:
+Relationship values by account holder type: Relationship enums varies by the sender and receiver types.
+Lern more about sender and beneficiary relationship.

 Developer Fee